×

 Managerial

-• Scheduling and mandating clinical trainings.
+• Scheduling and mandating clinical training.

 • Handing disciplinary actions such as firing or incident management